practicaldsc/fa24/next.md

 {: .no_toc }
 {: .fs-6 .fw-300 .mb-2 }

-4 credits • ULCS for Computer Science majors, Advanced Technical Elective or Application Elective for Data Science majors, Flexible Technical Elective for Electrical Engineering majors
+4 credits • Open to all majors • ULCS for Computer Science majors, Advanced Technical Elective or Application Elective for Data Science majors, Flexible Technical Elective for Electrical Engineering majors

 {: .green }
 **Welcome! 👋** If you're reading this, you're likely interested in enrolling in Practical Data Science in Winter 2025.
 This page will give an overview of the course and provide logistical information you'll need before you enroll.<br><br>But, the best way to see what the course is about is to browse the resources (slides, code, recordings, homeworks, exams, etc.) on our [**Fall 2024 course homepage**](../)!<br><br>If you have any questions at all, or want to set up a meeting to discuss whether the course makes sense for you, reach out to Suraj at <b><a href="mailto:rampure@umich.edu">rampure@umich.edu</a></b>.